ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 ### The if statement

-There can be zero or more elif parts, and the else part is optional.
-The keyword ‘elif’ is short for ‘else if’, and is useful to avoid excessive indentation.
+There can be zero or more `elif` parts, and the else part is optional.
+The keyword `elif` is short for ‘else if’, and is useful to avoid excessive indentation.

 An `if … elif … elif …` sequence is a substitute for the switch or case statements found in other languages.